-A new arena to host the Bobcats at uptown Charlotte begun its construction on July 2003, and the team would play its home games at the Coliseum until the new building was ready.
+A new arena to host the Bobcats at uptown Charlotte began its construction in July 2003, and the team would play its home games at the Coliseum until the new building was ready.
 Despite failed attempts at the ballot box to fully fund the arena, city politicians decided to implement a hotel and leisure tax in Charlotte to help pay ...

-In the lockout-shortened season the Bobcats struggled and posted an NBA worst record of 7-59, losing their last 23 games of the season.
-In a nationally televised game against the New York Knicks the Bobcats recorded yet another loss as their win percentage dropped to .106, setting a new record for the worst season by an NBA team in history.
-As this season had been shortened by the lockout, the 1972 – 1973 Philadelphia 76ers still hold the record for most losses in a season, with 73.
+In the lockout-shortened season, the Bobcats struggled and posted an NBA worst record of 7-59, losing their last 23 games of the season.
+In a nationally televised game against the New York Knicks, the Bobcats recorded yet another loss as their win percentage dropped to .106, setting a new record for the worst season by an NBA team in history. ...

-All of the Carolina were a buzz, as the Charlotte Hornets were back.
+All of the Carolina was a buzz, as the Charlotte Hornets were back.
 A decade after the birth of the Charlotte Bobcats, and much negotiation, things were back to normal as the franchise reclaimed the Hornets’ history and colors from New Orleans who became the Pelicans.
-Coming off a playoff appearance, their second since 2004’s expansion team to the court the Hornets began the season with a thrilling 108-106 win over the Milwaukee Bucks at the hive.
+Coming off a playoff appearance, their second since 2004’s expansion team to the court ...

 NBA Championships 0